react-simple/react-simple-state/README.md

 Global state works like React component state	except that the state is stored globally and can be shared between components.
 - **Global state is represented by a single hierarchial JavaScript object** and components can subscribe to changes by specifying the ***fullQualifiedName*** of the state node in the shared global state object.
-- By default subscribed components are updated if the subscribed state node or any of its parent or child state nodes get changed, but this update logic can be customized in many ways.
+- By default subscribed components are updated if the subscribed state node or any of its parent or child state nodes get changed, but the default update logic can be customized.
 - Updating subscribed components in the state tree can be controlled by using
 	- **filters**: thisState, parentState, childState (by default all are **true**)
 	- **callback functions** to decide dynamically by comparing old vs new states
 	- **selectors** to compare old vs new values
 - Update filters can be specified during subscription in the **useGlobalState()** hook for example or during state updates by calling **setState()** returned by the **useGlobalState()** hook or using plain functions like **setGlobalState()** or **initGlobalState()**.
-- Everything can be manually trigged so calling directly the **globalStateUpdateSubscribedComponents()** function is the shortest way to update subscribed components.
+- Calling directly the **globalStateUpdateSubscribedComponents()** function is the shortest way to update subscribed components.
 - Root state and subscriptions are stored in **REACT_SIMPLE_STATE.ROOT_STATE** and can be easily replaced.
-- All functions can be injected by setting a custom implementation in **REACT_SIMPLE_STATE.ID**.
+- All functions can be injected by setting a custom implementation under **REACT_SIMPLE_STATE.ID**.
 - Hooks don't contain any logic, all features are implemented in plain JavaScript functions.
 Hooks are just wrappers using their internal state to update their parent components and can access React contexts which features are not available for plain functions.
 - See **Storybook stories** and **unit tests** for examples.